friendly-bits/geoip-shell/README.md

 * ip lists are fetched either from **RIPE** (regional Internet registry for Europe, the Middle East and parts of Central Asia) or from **ipdeny**.
 Both sources provide updated ip lists for all regions.

-* All firewall rules and ip sets required for geoip blocking to work are created during installation.
+* All firewall rules and ip sets required for geoip blocking to work are created automatically during installation or setup.

 * Implements optional (enabled by default) persistence of geoip blocking across system reboots and automatic updates of the ip lists.

-* After installation, a utility is provided to check geoip status and firewall rules or change geoip-related config.
+* After installation, a utility is provided to check geoip status and firewall rules or change country codes and geoip-related config.

 ### **Reliability**:
 - Downloaded ip lists go through validation which safeguards against application of corrupted or incomplete lists to the firewall.